 Before joining EBN in 2013 Barthold worked at TNO as a geophysicist and project manager, both in commercial applied research projects and R&D, relating to E&P and CCS.
 From 2006 he was Head of TNO’s Advisory Group for the Ministry of Economic Affairs, which provides the ministry with advice on all matters regarding the Dutch Mining Act.
 In this capacity energy policies and the public private corporation in the Netherlands in the energy domain became more and more important.

 Koenraad van Hasselt

-Koenraad van Hasselt is former Head of political affairs and media relations at TenneT Holding BV, after having served as TenneT's Head of Communications for seven years.
-He is now tasked with special projects as a senior expert Public Affairs and Communications.
+Koenraad van Hasselt was until recently Head of political affairs and media relations at TenneT Holding BV, after having served as TenneT's Head of Communications for seven years.

 Before he joined TenneT in 2013, Koenraad was a self-employed consultant and interim manager, focusing on corporate branding and reputation management.
-He is an experienced professional in corporate communications and public affairs, with international positions as a communications director in various business sectors, such as energy, FMCG (Frieslandcampina), telecommunications (KPN), electronics (Canon, Philips), and chemicals (AkzoNobel).
+He is an experienced professional in corporate communications, with international positions as a communications director in various business sectors, such as energy, FMCG (FrieslandCampina) telecommunications (KPN), electronics (Canon, Philips), and chemicals (AkzoNobel).
 In addition, Koenraad has served on the Boards of various professional associations and non-profit organisations.

 He is a strategic thinker, with a keen eye for detail and practical implementation.
 Koenraad adds value to organisations by focusing on the stakeholder perspective ('outside in') and internal alignment ('inside out') as levers for positioning and long term value creation.
 He typically challenges organisations to answer fundamental questions on their 'why, what and how'.